Official Selection

 About the Selection

-Introduced in 2020, our Official Selection showcases creative and bold stories that spark positive and restorative action for our natural world.
+Introduced in 2020, our Official Selection showcases creative and bold stories that spark positive and restorative action for our natural world, acting as a global launchpad for new and diverse voices.
 From short and feature films to extended reality productions, these entries from amateur and experienced filmmakers alike are sure to inspire.

 Our truly international selection is reviewed by a group of pre-selectors, then curated by a diverse team of programmers.

-The Official Selection is separate from the Panda Awards, our industry- and craft-focused film and photography competition.
+The Official Selection is separate from the Panda Awards, our industry- and craft-focused film competition.

 Meet the Directors